lingard/colors-ts/docs/modules/Color.ts.md

 ## toRGBA2

 Convert a `Color` to its red, green, blue and alpha values.
-The RGB values are integers in the range from 0 to 255.
-The alpha channel is a number between 0.0 and 1.0.
+All values are numbers in the range from 0.0 to 1.0.

 **Signature**